Sanctions and Asset-Freezing

 Part 2

-Implementation of UK and EU
+Implementation of UK

 sanctions

-3 Implementation of UK and EU sanctions provisions through Orders
+of UK sanctions provisions through Orders[20]

 (1) The